david1707/100DaysOfCode-Vue/README.md

-### Day 53
+### Day 54
-- Added an email listing (mailchimp) pop up
+- Created a contact form component and replaced the old forms with the component
+- Created a Google Maps component and replace the old maps with the component
-- HelpUs section started
+- Finished Help Us section

 ### TODO
-- Create a contact form component and add it to Volunteering and helpus
 - Add text to the first image on each section
 - Fix navbar for mobile phones
+- Modify CSS Grid on affiliated for mobile phones